-Tao et al. (2014).
-The thinnest crust near the eastern margin of the Songliao Basin lies within the Northeast China Lineated Quaternary Volcanic Zone.
-Several hypotheses could explain the eastward thinning of the crust in the Songliao Basin.
+Zone.
+Several hypotheses could explain the eastward thinning of the crust in the SLB.
 First, the crust may have been thinned by stretching, and volcanoes penetrated the region opportunistically.
-Alternately, the thinner crust may have been created actively by long standing episodic volcanism that initiated in the Cenozoic and migrated flankward (Liu et al., 2001; Chen et al., 2007; Tao et al., 2014).
-Or, the topography on Moho could he interpreted as a westward tilt caused by a change in the direction of Pacific subduction toward the west in the late Cretaceous (Stepashko, 2006; Feng et al., 2010).
-This interpretation is consistent with the westward migration of the sedimentary depocentres.
+Alternately, the thinner crust may have been created actively by long standing episodic volcanism that initiated in the Cenozoic and migrated flankward (Liu et al. 2001; Chen et al. 2007; Tao et al. 2014).
+Or, topography on the Moho could be interpreted as a westward tilt caused by a change in the direction of Pacific subduction toward the west in the late Cretaceous (Stepashko 2006; Feng et al. 2010).

-Relatively thick crust of ~40 km is observed beneath the Jiamusi Massif near the eastward end of our study region.
-However, the crustal thickness uncertainties beneath the Jiamusi Massif are large (Fig. 9f) because receiver function data show weak or complicated Moho Ps signals in this area.
-The Vs jump (Fig. 10a) across the Moho (~0.6 km/s) is large beneath the Greater Xing'an range and reduces somewhat beneath the Songliao Basin.
+Relatively thick crust of \sim 40 km is observed beneath the Jiamusi Massif near the eastward end of our study region which is in accordance with its long cooling history (Wu et al. 2011).
+However, the crustal thickness uncertainties beneath the Jiamusi Massif are large (Fig. 10f) because RF data show weak or complicated Moho Ps signals in this area.
+The V_s jump (Fig. 11a) across the Moho (\sim 0.6 km s-1) is large beneath the GXAR and reduces somewhat beneath the SLB.

-Across most of the study area we observe at least a thin lithospheric lid right below the Moho.
-This can be seen most clearly in the vertical transects presented in Figures 12-15.
-The lid is largely imposed by the receiver functions, which constrain the jump in Vs across the Moho.
+Across most of the study area we observe a thin 'lid' right below the Moho with about 20 km thickness.
+This can be seen most clearly in the vertical transects presented in Figs 13-16.
+The lid is largely imposed by the RFs, which constrain the jump in $V{\rm s}$ across the Moho.
+A possible explanation for it may be higher densities caused by metamorphism of the mafic lower crust.